Forgot password

 G2 are your LEC Summer champs.
 Photo by Wojciech Wandzel via Riot Games

-• TBD (LEC Season Finals runner-up)
+• Fnatic (LEC Season Finals runner-up)

-• G2 Esports (LEC Summer champion)
+• G2 Esports (LEC Summer champion, LEC Season Finals runner-up)

-G2 Esports became the second team locked in for Worlds 2024 after their 3-0 whitewash of Fnatic on July 28.
+G2 became the second team locked in for Worlds 2024 after their 3-0 whitewash of Fnatic on July 28.
 This will be the eighth time we’ll see G2 take the Worlds stage, and they’ll be hoping to bounce back from last year’s early exit in the round-robin stage.

 LCS (North America)